ordina-jworks/ordina-jworks.github.io/_posts/2019-02-18-vue-with-typescript.md

 }).$mount('#app');
 ```

-When we look in the src folder, we find a main.ts file.
+When you look in the src folder, you will find a main.ts file.
 This is the one that Vue will execute first.
 As you can see this creates a new instance of Vue in which we only define a render function.
-Vue will pass along h which is of type CreateElement, the same one as we have in VueJS.
+Vue will pass along h which is of type `CreateElement`.
-It takes one parameter: App.
+It takes one parameter: `App`.
-App is our main component that was generated by the Vue CLI and we will dive into that later.
+App is our main component that was generated by the Vue CLI and we will dive into that after this section.
-main.ts should only be adapted to hook up new core functionalities of your application.
+main.ts should only be adapted to plug in new core functionalities of your application.
 For example, a main.ts of one of my own projects is this:

 ```typescript